Dementia can lead to loved ones developing fairly aggressive behaviors which can be problematic when finding a quality memory care community.

 Why Do Evictions Happen?

-Evicting a resident from a senior care community can happen for many reasons, such as; rent and fees not getting paid, rules or contractual agreements are broken, patients becoming dangerous to themselves or others, and the level of care they require exceeds that offered by the facility.
-Either way, these evictions can and do happen, leaving families and their loved ones needing to find another option.
+Evicting a resident from a senior care community can happen when patients become dangerous to themselves or others, or the level of care they require exceeds that offered by the facility.
+Either way, these evictions can leave families and their loved ones needing to look for a new assisted living facility.

 What to Do if it Happens to You

-If you are faced with eviction from a memory care home, there are a few critical things to do before immediately moving out.
+If you are faced with eviction from a memory care facility, there are a few critical things to do before immediately moving out.

-- Read through the agreement documents signed by you/your loved one, and the community very closely.
+Read through the agreement documents signed by you or your loved one and the community very closely.
 Make sure you have a good understanding of the policies surrounding eviction and the just cause of evictions that are written in these documents.
 This can help protect your loved one who is getting evicted as well as provide some insight into possible justified reasons for the notice.